-Meetings of the membership shall be duly called by the Council of Elders by giving two weeks notice.
+Meetings of the membership shall be duly called by the Council of Elders by giving a minimum of two (2) weeks notice.
 There shall be at least one (1) annual meeting per fiscal year.

 Section 7 Membership voting

 All members in good standing and of the age of 18 or older, are able to vote on all matters.
-A simple majority vote is required except in regard to Article #6, Section 2D and Article #11, where a 75% vote will be required for the calling or dismissing of a Senior Elder.
+A simple majority vote is required except in regard to Article #6, Section 2D and Article #11.
 The quorum required to vote will be twenty-five percent (25%) of the membership.